easonwc/newsfeed/README.md

 ### Deploy

 * Copy the .war file to a servlet container.
-* Copy the mysql-connector-java-5.1.38.jar file to the servlet container java library path - for Apache Tomcat the /lib folder will do
+* Copy the mysql-connector-java-5.1.38.jar file from the deploy folder to the servlet container java library path - for Apache Tomcat the /lib folder will do
 * Make sure the servlet container has a database context referenced by jdbc/NewsFeedDB
     * An example is provided for Apache Tomcat context.xml under src/main/resources/context.xml

 ### Run